JailbreakPapa/ApertureUI/Code/ApertureUISource/APHTML/css/README-SUPPORTED-CSS.md

 ## Introduction

-This Aperture UI represents a complete CSS parser and in-memory representation of a CSS rule-set.
+Aperture UI represents a complete CSS parser and in-memory representation of a CSS rule-set.

 APUI Aims for a Fully Compliant CSS3 (2023) Feature set, with some extra properties that are specific to the engine.